 Coming back to OEM software, which is mostly the operating system in the post’s context, when you try to install it on a machine different from the one you brought or purchased, it fails to recognize the motherboard model number, etc. details in some cases.
 Another case can be local manufacturers who do not bother to fill in the info assuming you will not be reformatting or reinstalling the product on the same or another computer.
 In that case, too, the operating system cannot identify all the hardware, especially the motherboard and hence you see the “To Be Filled By OEM” message.

 If your operating system is enabled to use the Internet to search for related drivers on its own (under System Properties -> Hardware tab in Windows), chances are good that Windows could find the motherboard version correctly to some extent and thus relieve you from problems.
-However, if the machine came with a CD or DVD having drivers, I recommend using it first – before you connect the connect the computer to Internet.
+However, if the machine came with a CD or DVD having drivers, I recommend using it first – before you connect the computer to the Internet.

 Get Drivers to fix To Be Filled By OEM message

 As said above, some local computer manufacturers fail to provide you with drivers assuming you will not be reinstalling or using the software on a different computer.
 This creates a problem where you are not left with any drivers to make the computer work properly.
 You might take a chance to let Windows decide the hardware for you, but with no records, chances are you might not get or get a wrong set of drivers.

 If it is a reinstall on the same machine, check the local disk for any folder containing the driver set.
 Normally, they are placed along with the operating system on a separate partition.
 You can get the drivers from there.
 If you used the software on a different machine, the method would not work as the hardware configuration will be different from the original equipment.